tillroy/ambiencedata_scrapyd/run_scripts/README.md

 ## Base preparations
-System based on users policy, that why to make separate user is necessity.
+System based on users policy, that's why to make separate user is necessity.
 All files and folders have to be under defined user, **including files below**.

 Next files should separately use: